Po Kya: Youth

-Po Kya was born to Daw Daung and U Pe in Nibban Village, Hinthada district on the Irrawaddy delta in 1891.
-Educated at Lawka-dat Monastery in Nibban Village and Lay Htet Kyaung, Pho Kyar also served as a teaching assistant while pursuing his education in the monasteries.
+Po Kya was born to Daw Daung and U Pe in Neibban Village, Hinthada district on the Irrawaddy delta in 1891.
+Educated at Lawka-dat Monastery in Neibban Village and Lay Htet Kyaung, Po Kya also served as a teaching assistant while pursuing his education in the monasteries.
 He passed the government college matriculation exam only at the age of 27 and then proceeded to Judson College (now part of Rangoon University) in Rangoon (Yangon).

 National Education

 During the 1920 University Students' Strike, he served on the Students' Council and began writing articles for the New Light of Myanmar, then a Burmese nationalist newspaper.
 He received his B.A. in 1922 and began to work as an education Superintendent.

 Death

 Po Kya died of malaria on 11 April 1942 while fleeing the Japanese invasion during the Second World War at Htantabin in today's Yangon Region.